Therapeutic support for

-Make sense of what’s happened…
+Making sense of what’s happened.

-Rebuild trust in your own judgement…
+Rebuilding trust in your own judgement.

 Ways to Work Together